Jeffrey Deitch: Museum of Contemporary Art, Los Angeles

-In 2010 Jeffery Deitch was appointed Director to the Museum of Contemporary Art, Los Angeles (MOCA).
-Deitch closed Deitch Projects and also resigned from the authentication committee of the estate of Jean-Michel Basquiat; he was a close friend of the artist.
-During his three-years tenure, Deitch advised and curated seminal exhibitions such as Dennis Hopper: Double Standard (2010), The Painting Factory: Abstraction After Warhol (2012) and Art in the Streets (2011), the first major U.S. museum survey of graffiti and street art.
+In 2010, Jeffery Deitch was appointed Director to the Museum of Contemporary Art, Los Angeles (MOCA), which was seeking to recover from low attendance and a near-bankruptcy following the Great Recession.
+Before stepping into the new role, Deitch closed Deitch Projects and also resigned from the Basquiat authentication committee.

+During his three-year tenure, Deitch advised and curated seminal exhibitions such as Dennis Hopper: Double Standard (2010), The Painting Factory: Abstraction After Warhol (2012) and Art in the Streets (2011), the first major U.S. museum survey of graffiti and street art.
+In 2013, he helped organize a show by Urs Fischer in which the artist collaborated with 1000 LA residents to fill an exhibition space with clay figures.
 Additionally, Deitch conceived MOCAtv, the first original YouTube channel dedicated to fine art.

-There was controversy about Deitch's tenure at MOCA.
-In 2012 Deitch fired MOCA's longtime chief curator Paul Schimmel, leading to the resignation of four MOCA board members – artists John Baldessari, Ed Ruscha, Barbara Kruger, and Catherine Opie – in protest.
+Deitch donated his after-tax salary back to the museum throughout his tenure.